larsks/azure_dhcp/doc/sources/azure/README.rst

 "endpoint".

 To find the endpoint, we now leverage the dhcp client's ability to log its known values on exit.
-The endpoint servcer is special DHCP option 245.
+The endpoint server is special DHCP option 245.
 Depending on your networking stack, this can be done by calling a script in /etc/dhcp/dhclient-exit-hooks or a file in /etc/NetworkManager/dispatcher.d.
-Both of these call /usr/bin/cloud-init-log-dhcp which will write the client information to /run/cloud-init/dhcpoptions.
+Both of these call a python "binary" called 'cloud-init-dhclient-hook' (similar to cloud-init itself).
+This will write the client information in json format to /run/cloud-init/dhcpoptions.

+In order for cloud-init to leverage this method to find the endpoint, the cloud.cfg file must contain:

+datasource:
+  Azure:
+    set_hostname: False
+    agent_command: __builtin__

 If those files are not available, the fallback is to check the leases file for the endpoint server (again option 245).
 On ubuntu, that can be seen in